bkielbasa/developer20/content/post/top-level-logging/index.md

     - src: featured.jpg
 ---

-I like having the core logic of our application away of come distructions like too much details or some "technical" details like logging or generating metrics.
-Of course, sometimes it's hard to avoid it[^1].
+I like having the core logic of our application free of distractions  like too many details or some "technical" details like logging or generating metrics.
+Of course, sometimes it's hard to avoid it.
 I found in many projects a situation where we put the logger very deeply inside of the code.
-In the end of the day, we had the logger almost everywhere.
+At the end of the day, we had the logger almost everywhere.
 In tests, we had to provide the mocked implementation everywhere as well.
 In most cases, the logger is a redundant dependency.
 In this article, I'll argue that we should have the logger only in top level functions.

 The idea behind the top level logging rule is simple - you log everything only in one place and don't pass the logger in lower layers of your application.
-What's the top level is?
+What is the top level?
 For example, your CLI command, HTTP or event handler.
-Below, you can find an example with logging every error on hanlder level.
+Below, you can find an example with logging every error on handler level.

 ```go
 type myHandler struct {